Antonykishore08/react-native-new-ui-datepicker/README.md

 # react-native-new-ui-datepicker

 DateTimePicker component for React Native that allows you to create a customizable date and time picker.
 The component uses [Day.js](https://day.js.org/) library and it contains a set of style props that allows you to change every item of calendar based on your own UI design.
-Please visit [demo](https://farhoudshapouran.github.io/react-native-new-ui-datepicker/).

 <p align="center">
 <img src="/.github/images/react-native-new-ui-datepicker-example.gif" height="500" />